kw-geo-vis/kw-geo-vis.github.io/README.md

 Some possible feature extensions to the application which have not yet been implemented are listed below:

-* Facility to upload and visualise additional data files with new data.
-CSV files are already parsed and displayed on request so will not be complicated.
+* Additional error checking and validation in the parsing of extra data
+* Facility for uploaded files to be stored and displayed in subsequent sessions along with display of when extra data was added and by who.
 * Geolocation to display a pointer showing the user's current location (particularly beneficial on mobile).
 * Caching of data and map tiles using IndexedDB, localStorage etc. to allow the application to be used without an internet connection (e.g. in the field).